Why is Indonesia's middle class shrinking? – DW – 10/16/2024

 According to research by the World Bank, Indonesia will need to further boost economic expansion and create a "much larger" middle class in order to become a high-income country.

-In 2019, BPS data showed 57.3 million people belonging to the middle class.
+In 2019, BPS data found 57.3 million people belonging to the middle class.
 But data from March 2024 showed this number coming at 47.8 million people.

 The World Bank defines the middle class "as those who enjoy economic security, who are free from worry about monetary poverty, and, as a consequence, are turning their disposable income toward discretionary consumption rather than subsistence."